karthik-ballullaya/Linked_list_c/README.md

 #### Single Linked list Features implemented
 * Add node at any location either by index or at head or tail
-* Delete node from any location either by index or from head or tail
+* Delete node from any location either by index or at head or tail
 * Create unique linked list
 * Find and element in a linked list
 * Get the length of the linked list